HISTORY

 First Magnetic Launch Roller Coaster

-In 1996 Outer Limits: Flight of Fear opened at Kings Island in Ohio and Kings Dominion in Virginia, USA, as the world’s first magnetic LIM Launch roller coasters.
-These roller coasters were built by Premier Rides and designed as a jumble of tight track and inversions, often described as resembling a “spaghetti bowl.”
+In 1996, Outer Limits: Flight of Fear opened at Kings Island in Ohio and Kings Dominion in Virginia, USA, as the world’s first magnetic LIM Launch roller coasters.
+Premier Rides built the coasters, which are often described as resembling a “spaghetti bowl.”

 Bolliger and Mabillard Opens First Inverted Roller Coaster

 Designed to give a sense of flight, B&M opened Batman The Ride on May 9, 1992 at Six Flags Great America in Illinois, USA, which provided large, sweeping inversions and intense g-forces.
-B&M inverted roller coasters remain one of the most popular coasters in the world and are still built to this day.
+B&M inverted roller coasters remain one of the most popular coasters in the world.

 The Ultimate Claims Longest Roller Coaster Record